asfadmin/Discovery-SearchAPI/cloudformation/NOTES.md

 - Add WAF to cloudfront directly, or just API?
 - Cloudfront cache disabled on old distro.
 Is that what we want?
 - With CloudFront cert, is the ID/Arn private?
+- Add DENY for tag/untag resources outside of SearchAPI? https://docs.amazonaws.cn/en_us/AmazonCloudFront/latest/DeveloperGuide/access-control-overview.html
 - Same Tag lockdown I did to cloudfront, do to apigateway
+- Do we need cloudfront logs, if we have gateway ones?